 EP or Personal Trainer?

-Going to a gym or seeing a Personal Trainer is a great way to incorporate exercise into your life!
-Gym instructors and personal trainers are qualified to deliver exercise programs to healthy populations, however if you have niggles, injuries, a chronic health condition or want performance optimisation, the role of an Exercise Physiologist is to prescribe exercise specifically around your conditions to help you meet your health and fitness goals.
+Seeing a Personal Trainer is a great way to incorporate exercise into your life!
+Fitness instructors and personal trainers are qualified to deliver exercise programs to healthy populations, however if you have niggles, injuries, a chronic health condition or want performance optimisation, the role of an Exercise Physiologist is to prescribe exercise specifically around your conditions to help you meet your health and fitness goals.

 Why see an Accredited Exercise Physiologist?